Warp-net/docs/consensus.md

 ## Limitations

-* Consensus is not used for ordering tweets, messages, or reactions.
+* Consensus is not used for storing application data (i.e. tweets, messages, or reactions).
 * There is no distributed ledger or replicated database.
 * If the consensus cluster is unreachable or degraded, new user ID registrations may fail, but local operation continues.